-Cerebos acquired Brand & Co, the Vauxhall-based producer of A1 sauce, for £4 million (£83.1 million in 2014) in 1959.
+Cerebos acquired Brand & Co, the Vauxhall-based producer of A1 sauce, for over £4 million (£83.1 million in 2014) in 1959.

-Sharwood of Sittingbourne in Kent, best known for Green Label chutney, was also acquired in 1963 for £1 million (£18.7 million in 2014).
+Sharwood of Sittingbourne in Kent, best known for Green Label chutney, was acquired for £1 million (£18.7 million in 2014) in 1962.

-All salt production was centralised at Middlewich in Cheshire.
-The Sittingbourne factory was closed in 1966, and the Vauxhall factory was closed a year later, with all production relocated to Greatham.
-Cerebos recouped £900,000 from the sale of the Vauxhall site.
+Diversification away from the core lines of salt, Bisto and Paxo had a negative impact on profit margins.
+Economies were found by rationalising production.
+Salt manufacturing was centralised at Middlewich in Cheshire.
+The Sittingbourne factory was closed in 1966, and the Vauxhall factory was closed in 1967, with all production relocated to Greatham.
+Cerebos gained £900,000 from the sale of the Vauxhall site.

 Rank Hovis McDougall (RHM), one of the largest food producers in Britain, acquired Cerebos for £61 million (£944.8 million in 2014) in 1968.
 The merger created a group with a market capitalization of over £180 million (£2.8 billion in 2014).
 It was a gentlemanly merger, completed after two months of negotiations.

-An article in The Sunday Times speculated that RHM had paid “£10 million too much” for “brand leaders in virtually stagnant or declining markets; plus a lot of also-rans”.
+An article in The Sunday Times argued that RHM had paid “£10 million too much” for “brand leaders in virtually stagnant or declining markets; plus a lot of also-rans”.
 Scott’s had lost its market leadership in porridge to Quaker Oats and Ready Brek.
 Brand’s meat and fish paste sales were dwarfed by Shippam’s and Sutherland, and Crosse & Blackwell, Epicure and Marela led Sharwood in pickle sales.

-Saxa displaced Cerebos as the highest selling salt in Britain from the 1970s onwards.
+Saxa displaced Cerebos as the highest-selling salt in Britain from the 1970s onwards.

 Bisto instant gravy granules, the first of its kind in the world, were launched in 1976.